pnagoorkar/Baubit.xUnit/README.md

     [Fact]
     public void MyComponent_Should_Not_Be_Null()
     {
-        Assert.NotNull(Broker);
+        Assert.NotNull(Context);
-        Assert.NotNull(Broker.MyComponent);
+        Assert.NotNull(Context.MyComponent);
-        Assert.NotNull(Broker.MyComponent.SomeString);
+        Assert.NotNull(Context.MyComponent.SomeString);
     }
 }
 ```

-The test class uses `Fixture<TestBroker>` to bootstrap the module and expose configured services.
-The `Broker` property provides access to the test broker instance, through which you can access and validate components, behaviors, and configurations.
+The test class uses `Fixture<Context>` to bootstrap the module and expose configured services.
+The `Context` property provides access to the test context instance, through which you can access and validate components, behaviors, and configurations.

 ## Resources